 Over the next two years, Sam and Joy stayed in close touch with Imad and Shakira, enjoying family functions together and sharing Christ with them countless times.
-When the couple returned to their home country in the summer of 2017, Joy, Sam and their sons were heartbroken, as the two families had become part of each other, though they were hopeful they’d visit their North African friends in their homeland one day.
+When the couple returned to their home country in the summer of 2017, Joy, Sam and their sons were heartbroken, as the two families had become part of each other, though they were hopeful they’d visit their West African friends in their homeland one day.

 But God wasn’t finished working through this relationship for His glory.
 He was using that West African couple to change the trajectory of Sam and Joy’s ministry.
 In September 2018, Joy reached out to a Christar worker serving in Africa to find a Christian in their friends’ homeland who could continue to reach out to Imad and Shakira.
 This worker put her in touch with the administrator of an international Christian school there.
 After a few emails back and forth, the administrator asked if Sam and Joy would consider coming to help at the school!

 “We said we would pray about it, but thought we were headed to Albania,” Joy explained.
 “After two months of praying and seeking wisdom and advice from others, it became clear the LORD was opening the door for us to move to Africa, in a country where Christar was not serving yet!”